Concept · article 03 of 24

 • Other — anything that doesn't pass one of the seven above.

-03 When to use Other
+03 When should I use the Other category?

 Other is the catch-all, but every entry under Other is a missed signal in your monthly Statistics breakdown.
 If you find yourself using Other more than once a week, drop us an email — the eight defaults may need a ninth that we haven't added yet.